budius/budius.github.io/index.md

 ---
-title: Blog
-layout: blog
+layout: home
 ---

-# Hello World

-This is a static website
+This is a static website and I can write stuff on it